Guardians vs. Cardinals Player Props Betting Odds

 Ramírez Stats

-- Ramirez has recorded 46 hits with 12 doubles, two triples, six home runs and 24 walks.
-He has driven in 25 runs with five stolen bases.
+- Ramirez has 12 doubles, two triples, six home runs, 24 walks and 25 RBI (47 total hits).
+He's also swiped five bases.

 Ramírez Recent Games